dmcoles/EVO/readme.md

    - Showmodule: add module version 14 support
    - fix legacy compile mode so it doesnt include changes in module version 14
-   - Fix reaction texteditor tag values
+   - Fix reaction texteditor tag values in gadgets/texteditor.m

    E is an object oriented / procedural / unpure functional higher programming language, mainly influenced by languages such as C++, Ada, Lisp etc.  It is a